Types of Oil Painting Brushes

 Filbert paintbrush is extremely versatile and fits almost any painting style.

 The filbert brush has an oval shape, which combines the characteristics of both flat and round brushes.
-In addition, this brush can be used to mix oil paints while painting.

 Round: